 How to Talk to Someone About Their Loud Chewing

-The seven tips provided above are, for the most part, basic and should help you keep your chewing whisper-quiet.
+The nine tips provided above are, for the most part, basic and should help you keep your chewing whisper-quiet.
 By applying these on a daily basis, you will be as quiet as a lamb during every meal.

 But before we part ways, let’s quickly go back to the question of someone chewing loudly in your presence.
 Whether you suffer from misophonia or not, it can irritate you if that person is doing it constantly.
 Naturally, you’ll want to let them know that it bothers you.
 However, under no circumstances should you approach it like the author of this letter.